Team Sapura Cycling

 Malaysia Pro Cycling is a Malaysian UCI Continental cycling team.
 It was founded in 2017 as Team Sapura Cycling with major backing from Sapura Holdings Berhad, a renowned conglomerate from Malaysia.

-The team were forced to close down on June 2023 after their main sponsor, Sapura pulled out from the team on February that year, but the management of the team quickly reformed the team under the new name, Malaysia Pro Cycling and new sponsors, and the new team were announced just 2 months later, on August 2023.
+The team were forced to close down in June 2023 after their main sponsor, Sapura pulled out from the team on February that year, but the management of the team quickly reformed the team under the new name, Malaysia Pro Cycling and new sponsors, and the new team were announced just 2 months later, in August 2023.